mfreed7/mutation-events-polyfill/README.md

 That leads to the event needing to be fired two places - on the removed node and *also* on the observed target, because ordinarily the event bubbles from the former to the latter.

+## Tests

+The `test/test.html` file performs several DOM mutations and monitors the events fired on the node and a parent.
+The test will fall back to testing the native feature, if `MutationEvent` is supported.